 on the end of the overlay strip or the bottom of a whole sheet…

 While reading, tracking across the page from one line to the next can be tricky when the text is small, but for students with dyslexia or weak reading skills, it can be a problem regardless of the font size.
+So why is this the case?
+Perhaps one of the problems is poor tracking skills.
 What Exactly is Tracking?

 Tracking is the ability for one's eyes to move smoothly across the page from one line of text to another.
 Tracking difficulties happen when eyes jump backward and forward and struggle to stay on a single line of text.
 This results in problems such as word omissions, reversals, eye fatigue, losing your place while reading and most importantly it can impact normal reading development.
 Can Tracking be Improved?

 Tracking can be improved by strengthening eye muscles as well as getting your eyes and brain to work cooperatively.
 There are three eye movements that need to be developed: Fixations: The ability to hold one's eyes steady without moving off a target.Saccades: Th…

 Learning to follow directions is a crucial milestone in any student’s learning program.
 It is the foundation of learning and difficulties in this area can impact a student’s ability to take notes, follow a sequence of steps, as well as show their knowledge on written assignments and even multiple-choice tests.

 Even if a student is listening carefully or reading and rereading text, it doesn’t mean that they will succeed at following directions.
 Weaknesses in attention, executive functioning, and language processing (both auditory and visual) can present as great obstacles for these students.
 So what can be done about this?

 We need to teach students how to follow directions.
 They need to learn the subtleties of linguistic cues.
 They need to learn to carefully analyze each word and then know how to decipher what it all means.